 Plastic Surgery for Men With Gynecomastia

-A male breast reduction, or also called reduction mammaplasty, is the most effective gynecomastia treatment option.
-With this cosmetic procedure, the surgeon eliminates excess glandular and fat tissue, helping to restore a firmer, flatter and more masculine chest contour.
+A male breast reduction, or also called reduction mammaplasty, is the most effective gynecomastia surgery treatment option.
+With this cosmetic procedure, the surgeon eliminates excess breast tissue and fat tissue, helping to restore a firmer, flatter and more masculine chest contour.

 If you have a more serious case of gynecomastia, the excess breast tissue weight could cause breast sagging and areola (dark skin that surrounds your nipples) stretching.
 In these cases, the surgeon can surgically improve the size and position of your areola and reduce the excess skin.